M1ha-Shvn/django-pg-bulk-update/README.md

 ## Requirements
 * Python 3.5+
-  Previous versions may also work, but haven't been tested
+  Previous versions may also work, but are not tested in CI
 * django >= 1.8
-  Previous versions may also work, but haven't been tested.
+  Previous versions may also work, but are not tested in CI.
   django.postgres.contrib fields are also supported (available since django 1.8) django.postgres.contrib.JSONField is supported since django 1.9
-* pytz
+* pytz for python before 3.3
-* six
 * typing for python before 3.5
-* psycopg2
+* psycopg2-binary
 * PostgreSQL 9.4+
   Previous versions may also work, but haven't been tested.
   JSONB operations are available for PostgreSQL 9.4+.